ph-kev/Sci-Comp-Project/README.md

-# Scientific Computing Project: Numerical Methods for Stiff ODEs
+# Scientific Computing Project: Modeling Traffic using Traffic Flow Theory

-The project is about motivating why we should care about stiff ODEs, characterization of stiff ODEs, and numerical methods to deal with them.
+This project is about modeling traffic.